lastmjs/oc-governance-bot/README.md

 # oc-governance-bot

 This bot runs entirely on the Internet Computer.
 It listens for open NNS proposals, using the IC heartbeat functionality to constantly poll the NNS governance canister.
-When open proposals are found, their information is put into a text message that is then sent to the corresponding OpenChat group for that proposal's topic.
+When an open proposal is found, its information is put into a text message that is then sent to the corresponding OpenChat group for that proposal's topic.

 OpenChat currently isn't open source, but the team shared enough Candid information with me that I was able to get my bot to work.
 If you want to create your own bot, below I show what it took to get my bot going.